statisticsnorway/react-reference-app/README.md

 Check out the tests written in this application, [variable-search](https://github.com/statisticsnorway/variable-search/tree/master/src/__tests__) or [user-access-admin](https://github.com/statisticsnorway/user-access-admin/tree/master/src/__tests__) to get you started if you need some ideas.
+There are also tests written to get you going in the templates.

 ### Try this application locally
 The first time you clone the repository, remember to run `yarn` or `yarn install`.